Complaints and appeals

-1. If after receiving a response to your initial enquiry you wish to make a complaint about any aspect of your experience of the undergraduate admissions procedure, or to appeal the admissions decision on the basis of procedural error, you should submit an Admissions Complaint Form as soon as possible to the Tutor for Admissions at the relevant college or Admissions Coordinator for Medicine and Biomedical Sciences.
+1. If you wish to make a complaint about any aspect of your experience of the undergraduate admissions procedure, or to appeal the admissions decision on the basis of procedural error or irregularity, please submit an Admissions Complaint Form as soon as possible to the Tutor for Admissions at the relevant college or Admissions Coordinator for Medicine and Biomedical Sciences.
 The form must be submitted within 28 calendar days of (a) for complaints, when the matters you are complaining about occurred, or (b), for appeals, the date you were notified of the relevant admissions decision.

-2. Because of the 'college-blind' applications procedure operating for Medicine and Biomedical Sciences, a complaint related to an application for a place on either of those courses should be submitted in the first instance to the Admissions Coordinator for the appropriate programme.
+2. Because of the 'college-blind' applications procedure operating for Medicine and Biomedical Sciences, a complaint related to either of those courses should be submitted to the Admissions Coordinator for the appropriate programme.

-3. Please note that an appeal against an admissions decision will not normally be upheld unless it appears that a substantial procedural error or irregularity in the decision-making process.
-You are asked to specify in the Admissions Complaint Form what you believe the error (or errors) to have been.
+3. An appeal against an admissions decision will not normally be upheld unless there has been a substantial procedural error or irregularity in the decision-making process.
+You are asked to specify in the Admissions Complaint Form what you believe the error or irregularity to have been.

 4. The Oxford colleges are committed to good practice in admissions and to ensuring that they adhere to the Common Framework for Undergraduate Admissions.
-The Tutor for Admissions will investigate the complaint with appropriate colleagues in the college.
-You will receive a preliminary reply normally within ten working days of the receipt of your complaint, and, where relevant, this will indicate when you may expect to be contacted again with more information.
+The Tutor for Admissions or Admissions Coordinator will investigate the complaint with appropriate colleagues.

-1. If you are dissatisfied with an Initial Decision you may request a Review by the Director of Undergraduate Admissions on one or more of the following grounds:
+1. If you are dissatisfied with the response from the college or department you may request a Review by the Director of Undergraduate Admissions on one or more of the following grounds:

 a. there was a procedural irregularity or error in the Decision-Maker’s investigation;